jasperamorgan/linux-i3/README.md

 # linux-i3
-Notes and configs for Linux i3 configs
+Notes and configs for Linux i3.

 # i3 Config